1968–69 FA Cup: Calendar

+Qualifying rounds

+Most participating clubs that were not members of the Football League competed in the qualifying rounds to secure one of 30 places available in the first round.

+The winners from the fourth qualifying round were Tow Law Town, South Shields, Goole Town, Altrincham, Morecambe, Skelmersdale United, Bangor City, Hereford United, Kidderminster Harriers, Macclesfield Town, Bilston, Kettering Town, Grantham, St Albans City, King's Lynn, Bury Town, Chelmsford City, Margate, Brentwood Town, Dartford, Ware, Oxford City, Barnet, Wealdstone, Canterbury City, Woking, Cheltenham Town, Weymouth, Yeovil Town and Waterlooville.

+Bilston, Bury Town, Brentwood Town, Ware and Waterlooville were appearing in the competition proper for the first time, while Woking had last featured at this stage in 1958–59 and St Albans City had last done so in 1926-27.
+Brentwood Town was the first club from that centre to participate in the main draw of the FA Cup since 1885–86, the season before the original Brentwood FC moved to Leyton and was renamed Crusaders.

 Results

 First round proper

-At this stage clubs from the Football League Third and Fourth Divisions joined 30 non-league clubs having come through the qualifying rounds.
-To complete this round, Leytonstone and Chesham United given byes.
+At this stage the 48 clubs from the Football League Third and Fourth Divisions joined the 30 non-league clubs who came through the qualifying rounds.
+The final two non-league sides in the competition proper, Leytonstone and Chesham United were given byes to this round as the champions and runners-up from the previous season's FA Amateur Cup.

 Matches were scheduled to be played on Saturday, 16 November 1968.
 Ten were drawn and went to replays two, three or four days later.

 Second round proper

 The matches were scheduled for Saturday, 7 December 1968.
 Nine matches were drawn, with replays taking place later the same week.

 Third round proper

 The 44 First and Second Division clubs entered the competition at this stage.
 The matches were scheduled for Saturday, 4 January 1969.
 Seven matches were drawn and went to replays.
+Kettering Town was the last non-league club left in the competition.

 Fourth round proper

 The matches were scheduled for Saturday, 25 January 1969.
 Six matches were drawn and went to replays.

-Fifth Round Proper
+Fifth round proper

 The matches were scheduled for Saturday, 8 February 1969.
 However, for the first time in history, the entire fifth round draw for the FA Cup was unable to be played due to heavy snowfall across England, and the matches were replayed at various times after this date.
 Most took place by the following Wednesday (one of these requiring a replay), two were played a fortnight later, but the final match was not played until 1 March and required a replay two days later.